LemonPi/GACK/README.md

 (latest version).
 To use:

 ```
-cd prototype1
+cd prototype2
 ./toulbar_run.sh
 ```

-replace prototype1 with prototype2 to run prototype2.
+replace prototype2 with prototype1 to run prototype1.

 Prototype2 can be configured with the prototype2/user_prefs.txt file (documented in the next section).
 Prototype1 is not configurable and has a hardcoded constraint for cell 3 to be red in summer.

+This produces a list of variable assignments and possible plants for each cell, as well as an html page you can open to visualize the garden.
-To visualize the results, paste the result into the source of draw_results.html, and click "Spring", "Summer", or "Fall" to visualize the colours of the garden in each respective season.
+Click "Spring", "Summer", or "Fall" to visualize the colours of the garden in each respective season, and click on the cells themselves to bring up a list of candidate plants and their links.

 ### User configuration (Prototype2 only)